JimmyMow/ember-integration-test-example/README.md

-# Ember integration test example
+# Emberjs integration test example

 A simple example of integration testing in Ember-CLI.
 If the user enters the correct password an image shows up.